 $regex = '' foreach($line in Get-Content -Path D:\LogTest\FTP-02\Environement-Variable.txt) { if($line -match $regex) { Write-Output $line } }

-Use the if statement in the PowerShell to check for the line with the regex expression and if the regular expression matches with the line then print the line.
+Use the if statement in PowerShell to check for the line with the regex expression and if the regular expression matches with the line then print the line.

 The output of the above PowerShell to read file line by line using the Get-Content command is: